kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 The general strategy to deploy a Kedro pipeline on Apache Airflow is to run every Kedro node as an [Airflow task](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) while the whole pipeline is converted into a [DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html) for orchestration purpose.
 This approach mirrors the principles of [running Kedro in a distributed environment](distributed.md).

-Each node will be executed within a new Kedro session, which implies that MemoryDatasets cannot serve as storage for the intermediate results of nodes.
-Instead, all datasets must be registered in the [Data Catalog](https://docs.kedro.org/en/stable/data/index.html) and stored in persistent storage.
+Each node will be executed within a new Kedro session, which implies that `MemoryDataset`s cannot serve as storage for the intermediate results of nodes.
+Instead, all datasets must be registered in the [`DataCatalog`](https://docs.kedro.org/en/stable/data/index.html) and stored in persistent storage.
 This approach enables nodes to access the results from preceding nodes.

 ### Prerequisites